meerajm/boka-min-film/README.md

 REACT_APP_STRIPE_KEY="YOUR_STRIPE_KEY"
 ```

-Since we're using create-react-app, It does some tricks for you and simulates the same behavior inside the browser, only if you put the REACT*APP* prefix before your env variables.
+Since we're using create-react-app, It does some tricks for you and simulates the same behavior inside the browser, only if you put the REACT_APP prefix before your env variables.

 Note:

-> You must create custom environment variables beginning with REACT*APP*.
+> You must create custom environment variables beginning with REACT_APP.
 Any other variables except NODE_ENV will be ignored to avoid accidentally exposing a private key on the machine that could have the same name.
 Changing any environment variables will require you to restart the development server if it is running.

 ###
 Ticket details sent to user through emailjs.